 Socrates’s method of dialect and debate impressed young Plato so much that he devoted himself to philosophy seeking virtue and how to be of noble character.
 He served for a brief period in the Peloponnesian war, travelled throughout the Mediterranean World after the death of Socrates and studied mathematics, astronomy, geology, geometry and religion.
 It was during that time that he started his writing leaving behind a great amount of wisdom on how to build a fair and just society.

 For Plato “Excellence is not a gift, but a skill that takes practice.
 We do not act “rightly” because we are “excellent”, in fact we achieve “excellence” by acting “rightly”.”

 His great mind and work influenced most of the sciences and arts, such as biology, botany, zoology, chemistry, ethics, history, logic, rhetoric, physics, poetics, political theory and psychology.
 His works in ethics and political theory and the philosophy of science continue to be studied and his theories remain powerful in contemporary examinations.

 After the death of this teacher Plato, Aristotle left Athens and was summoned by the king Philip II in Pella to teach the future emperor Alexander the Great beginning in 343 B.C. for three years.
 Under the guidance of his teacher the brilliant student formed a prominent character and valuable habits as he was taught to Be a free thinker and not accept everything he hears as truth.
 Be critical and evaluate what you believe in.

 So young Alexander gets ready to fight beside his father and to conquer the whole world diffusing at the same time the philosophical ideas of the Greeks to tribes and nations throughout his long journeys.

-- Which one of the famous Greek philosophers did you know nothing about?
-What is the most interesting thing you learnt?
+- Which one of the famous Greek philosophers is considered the “father of philosophy”?